“The Revolutionary Phenotype” Book Review

 I’m of two minds about transhumanism…

-On one hand I can totally see J.F’s point, if we let it artificial intelligence will take over our genes and enslave us.
+On one hand, I can see J.F’s point, if we let it artificial intelligence will take over our genes and enslave us.
 We’ll eventually become cumbersome and incommodious servants to our robotic overlords and our extinction will be engineered.
 Do you even think they’ll even include us in their history books?
 Will there even be history books?
 I’ve warned naive transhumanists…

 The universe is entropic and chaotic, the living world is Darwinian and cruel.
 Up until a few hundred years ago life was just a bloody struggle of self preservation between competing species and subspecies.
 Wolves don’t naturally seek to coexist peaceful with sheep, they devour them ruthlessly.
 Many of the seemingly very benign plants that we consume actually produce harmful lectins as a defense mechanism.
 When even your salad is using (very subtle) violence against you to promote its survival how naive is it to think that artificial intelligence won’t?
 How naive do we have to be to invent a new form of life on this planet and hope that they won’t violently compete with us!